 Today, 15–18 SEER is a popular ranking, but efficiency can go as high as the mid-20s.
 Air conditioners with higher SEER ratings are typically costlier but could pay for themselves over time through more energy savings.
 And getting an energy-efficient air conditioner, especially one that’s an ENERGY STAR® air conditioner, can make you eligible for extra rebates.

 Are you comfortable when your air conditioner is running?
 Or are you continuously dialing down the temperature to remain cool?
 An older air conditioner might have problems keeping your house comfy because of reduced efficiency.
 A new air conditioner, particularly a variable-speed air conditioner, can minimize high humidity and hot and cold spots.
 Instead of running at full speed constantly, these air conditioners operate at multiple speeds to adapt your comfort.

 Your air conditioner should give cooling you can feel, not hear.
 If noise is bothering you, call us about upgrading to a variable-speed air conditioner.
 The majority of these air conditioners operate at a sound level that’s like a regular conversation.

 Smart Thermostat Compatibility

-Our Pros Make Air Conditioning Installation Stress-Free
+Our Techs Make Air Conditioning Installation Easy

-We are aware that air conditioner cost is your top question.
-That’s why collaborating with Lanz Furnace and Fireplace for air conditioning installation in Monroe and surrounding areas is simple and affordable.
-Our professionals will help you find the right model for your needs and then review all the possibilities.
+We know that air conditioner cost is your top question.
+That’s why working with Lanz Furnace and Fireplace for air conditioning installation in Monroe and surrounding areas is simple and affordable.
+Our technicians will help you choose the right solution for your needs and then discuss all the possibilities.
 These include special offers to help you save more and financing for qualified customers to make your new air conditioner accommodate your budget.

-Call us at 608-291-3606 to request your free, no-pressure estimate now!
+Get in touch with us at 608-291-3606 to request your free, no-pressure estimate today!